Becoming an Egg Donor:

 The Food and Drug Administration dictates the criteria for donating eggs.
 If your answers to the questionnaire meet those criteria, we will send you an invitation to complete the screening process.
 Once those tests are passed, you become eligible to donate your eggs and will be added to our matching list.
-When we match donors and recipients we take into account many factors including height, weight, hair and eye color, skin complexion, ethnicity and lifestyle.
+When we match donors and recipients, we consider many factors, including height, weight, hair and eye color, skin complexion, ethnicity, and lifestyle.

 You’ve Matched!
 Now What?

 Once you are matched with a recipient, we confirm your availability and schedule a time for you to come in and meet with a nurse.
 During this appointment, you will learn how to self-administer medications, sign a consent form and review monitoring procedures.
 At this point, the entire process takes anywhere from 6-8 weeks.
 You will also be given birth control pills to help synchronize your cycle with the recipients.
 Once you are in sync, you will take medication to stimulate your ovaries, and the recipient with use medications to prepare her uterus for your eggs.

 What is the Procedure?